draaurkh/batchlate/README.md

 Run `python batchlate.py source.json template.json translation.json` for basic usage.
 It will detect any matches and list translations needed.
 Once translation.json is filled (manually or automatically), run the program again to apply changes.\
 Note: This execution will overwrite source.json.
 If you don't want that, provide a path with --target option.

+# Contributing
+Thank you for your contributions!

+Open an issue for requests and bug reports.\
+Create a pull request if you've made changes that will help improve this project such as the entries in [TODO](#todo) section.

 # TODO
 - Optimize code
 - Test large data